ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-Using such a parameter, a heap implementation must provide at least this interface
+Using such a parameter, a heap implementation must provide at least this interface:
 ```ocaml
 module type HeapType = sig
   type elt